DETAILED ACTION

 selecting a last subset of model parameters from the one or more subsequent subsets of model parameters, wherein the last subset of model parameters comprises independent variables associated with transplant rejection and meeting one or more second criteria; and

-outputting one or more parameter weights corresponding to the last subset of model parameters;
+outputting the one or more parameter weights corresponding to the last subset of model parameters;

-inputting the set of transplant recipient parameters of the received transplant recipient data and the one or more parameter weights output from the trained machine learning model into a scoring unit, wherein the scoring unit is configured to generate a predictive score; and
+generating a predictive score based on the set of transplant recipient parameters of the received transplant recipient data and the one or more parameter weights output from the trained machine learning model; and

-outputting, by the scoring unit for display to a graphical user interface, a predicted probability of whether or an extent to which transplant rejection in the individual transplant recipient will occur in the future based on the predictive score.
+outputting a predictive probability user interface for display to a graphical user interface, the predictive probability user interface depicting a predicted probability of whether or an extent to which transplant rejection in the individual transplant recipient will occur in the future based on the predictive score.

 Dependent claims recite additional subject matter which further narrows or defines the abstract idea embodied in the claims (such as claims 2, 4-7, 9-16, 18, 20-23, 25-32 reciting particular aspects of the abstract idea).